gyson/ex_type_struct/README.md

 - Required fields would be added to `@enforce_keys` automatically.
 - Optional fields must have form `field_name :: field_type \\ default_value`.
 - Optional fields won't be added to `@enforce_keys`.

+Note: do `use ExTypeStruct.Exception do ... end` if it's for exception.

 ## Example